A Tutorial for Increasing Productivity

 The Routine

-- Follow a daily routine to automate things you do every day.
-Include exercises, music, and inspiration in your routine to keep you motivated and happier.
+- Follow a daily routine based on the Science of Productivity to automate things you do every day.
+Daily themes and time blocking can be helpful.
+Include music and inspiration in your routine to keep you motivated and happier.

 - Do a time audit and use peak time for your most important tasks.